adimis-ai/crewai_serve/README.md

     verbose=True,
 )

+# Define a research task
 research_task = Task(
     description="Search for the latest advancements in AI technology.", expected_output="A summary of the top 3 advancements in AI technology from recent searches.", agent=researcher,
 )

+# Create a crew with the researcher and task
 example_crew = Crew(
     agents=[researcher],
     tasks=[research_task],